govau/design-system-components/FAQ.md

 - [jQuery](https://jquery.com/)
 - [ReactJS](https://reactjs.org/)

-There are also many communities which are connecting content management systems and other javascript frameworks to the UI-Kit.
+There are also many communities which are connecting content management systems and other JavaScript frameworks to the UI-Kit.
 If you would like to do the same we recommend having a look at the question [How do I add the UI-Kit to my build process?
 How do I add custom code/variables/overrides?](#how-do-i-add-the-ui-kit-to-my-build-process-how-do-i-add-custom-codevariablesoverrides).